An important part of maintaining your reef tank is the addition of reef salt.

-To help you with making up your mind, we get to review some of the best reef salt types in this guide for you to get started.
+To help you make up your mind, we have reviewed some of the best reef salt types and put them together in this guide to get you started.

 Table of Contents